thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 Related open source projects are:

-- [Open-CMSIS-Pack](https://www.open-cmsis-pack.org/) of which this extension is part of.
+- [Open-CMSIS-Pack](https://www.open-cmsis-pack.org/) of which this extension is part.
 - [Eclipse® CDT.cloud™](https://eclipse.dev/cdt-cloud/), an open-source project that hosts a number of components and best practices for building customizable web-based C/C++ tools.
-- [pyOCD](https://pyocd.io/), a Python based tool and API for debugging, programming, and exploring Arm Cortex® microcontrollers.
+- [pyOCD](https://pyocd.io/), a Python-based tool and API for debugging, programming, and exploring Arm Cortex® microcontrollers.
 - [GDB](https://www.sourceware.org/gdb/), the debugger of the GNU Project.